CS171/2018/assets/instructions/lab5/Lab5.md

 -----

-#### Submission of lab (activity II, and III) as part of homework 5
+#### Submission of lab (activity II, and III)

 Congratulations, you have now completed the activities of Lab 5!

-Please submit the code of your completed lab (the final interactive bar chart of activities II and III) with your homework 5 submission.
-Make sure to upload all files of this lab in a subfolder called "lab".
+Please submit the code of your completed lab (the final interactive bar chart of activities II and III).

 -----